Organization of the New York City Police Department

 The New York City Police Department (NYPD) is structured into numerous bureaus and units.
 As a whole, the NYPD is headed by the Police Commissioner, a civilian administrator appointed by the Mayor, with the senior sworn uniformed officer of the service titled "Chief of Department".
 The Police Commissioner appoints the First Deputy Commissioner as the department's second-in-command and the Chief of Department as the department's highest ranking uniformed officer.
 The commissioner also appoints a number of deputy and assistant commissioners who do not have operational command and are solely for support and administrative function.
 The department is divided into twenty bureaus, six of which are enforcement bureaus.
-Each enforcement bureau is further subdivided into sections, divisions, and units, and into patrol boroughs, precincts, and detective squads.
-Each bureau is commanded by a bureau chief (such as the Chief of Patrol and the Chief of Housing).
+Each enforcement bureau is further subdivided into divisions, units, and sections, and into patrol boroughs, precincts, and detective squads.
+Each bureau is commanded by a bureau chief (such as the Chief of Patrol and the Chief of Special Operations).
 There are also a number of specialized units (such as the Technical Assistance Response Unit) that are not part of any of the bureaus and report to the Chief of the Department.

 Leadership

 The department is headed by and under the control of a civilian Police Commissioner, who is appointed by the Mayor of New York City.
-The current Police Commissioner is Keechant Sewell.
+The current commissioner is Jessica Tisch.

 The department's executive staff is divided into two areas: civilian and uniformed.
 The civilian staff is responsible for support services and departmental management, while uniformed officers investigate crimes and conduct law enforcement operations.